 Ashley ZhangAshley Zhang is a writer with chronic writer’s block.
 She finds that inspiration strikes at the oddest of times and places, so she can often be found frantically typing ideas on her phone at four in the morning or in the middle of a concert.
 Besides writing, Ashley enjoys baking and trying to figure out her plans for the future.
 She cites Lady Gaga, JK Rowling, and Blair Waldorf as her role models, and she thanks them for inspiring her to do anything she puts her mind to.

-One thought on “The Girl on the Wall by Ashley Zhang”
+One Reply to “The Girl on the Wall by Ashley Zhang”

 Leave a Reply